greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-enabling-segment-mirroring.html.md

 Mirror segments allow database queries to fail over to a backup segment if the primary segment is unavailable.
 By default, mirrors are configured on the same array of hosts as the primary segments.
 You may choose a completely different set of hosts for your mirror segments so they do not share machines with any of your primary segments.

-**Important:** During the online data replication process, Greenplum Database should be in a quiescent state, workloads and other queries should not be running.
+> **Important** During the online data replication process, Greenplum Database should be in a quiescent state, workloads and other queries should not be running.

 ## <a id="ki169450"></a>To add segment mirrors to an existing system \(same hosts as primaries\)